BuddyForms/BuddyForms/readme.txt

 == #DESCRIPTION ==

-Are you tired of those boring forms, your customers hardly fill to the end?
-With Buddyform, you can make contact forms, postforms, and registration forms that everyone wants to fill like a professional even if you cannot write a single line of code.

-You get better responses, more quality leads, collect feedback and much more with an easy to use form wizard all under a few minutes.
+Contact Forms, Post Forms for User Generated Content and Registration Forms easily build in minutes.
+Ideal for User Submitted Posts.
+Extendable with Addons!

 [youtube https://www.youtube.com/watch?v=DoPLWBBlRvA]

-#WHY CHOOSE BUDDYFORMS?</h4>
-##Can’t Code?
-No problem: Build a Quality and Highly Optimized form Without a Single Line Of Code.

-*A simple drag and drop, ready to use form templates that give you full control over user submitted content.
+* A simple drag and drop, form builder with ready to use form templates that give you all the form types with on click.
+Build Contact, Registration, and Post Forms with one exactly for your needs with an easy to use Form Builder and Form Designer.

-*Buddyform has a bunch of drag and drop blocks that make it easy to put forms together – name, email, phone number, text, file upload, website, date, time, numbers etc.

-*Take advantage of our pre-configured forms.
+#### Supported Frontend Form Types
+* Contact Form
+* Post Form
+* Content Form for any Post Type
+* Registration Form
+* Profile Form
+* Image Upload Form
+* media Upload Form
+* Mixed Custom Post Type and Registation Form
+* Post meta Form
+* User meat Form
+* Profile Form for WordPress user data
+* Author Forms for WordPress Author data like Bio

+#### Form Builder Features
+* Drag and Drop Forms Builder
+* Form Designer to Layout your forms with options and custom css
+* Form Grid to sort form elements in a grid
+* Submission Manager.
+Find All Forms and there submissions in one place.
+Post Forms Registration and Contact Forms

+#### User Submitted Content
+* Ideal for guest posts.
+Let your user-submit the content.
+User generated content is the easy and effective why to get unique content on your site.
+* Frontend generated content made possible with Endpoints and ShortCodes for easy access

 ---

+#### Forms Creation in easy steps.
+* Form Creation step by step with easy to use form creator wizard
+* Form Administration with an easy to use form manager user roles and capabilities in the form builder

+### Free Field Types

+#### Contact Fields
+* Subject
+* Message
+* User Fields
+* Username
+* User eEmail
+* User First Name
+* User Last Name
+* Password
+* Website
+* About / Bio
+* Date
+* Captcha

+#### Post Fields
+* Title
+* Content
+* Text, Textarea
+* Number
+* Dropdown, Select
+* Radiobutton
+* Checkbox

+#### Pro Field Types
+* Category
+* Tags
+* Taxonomy
+* Post Formats
+* Comments
+* Post Status
+* Featured Image
+* File
+* Hidden
+* HTML
+* Date
+* and more coming all the time

+Also more Fields available by Add-Ons

+---
-##Your Data Protection is Our Priority: Buddyform provides a Full GDPR compliant Wordpress Form builder.
+##Your Data Protection is Our Priority: Buddyform provides a Full GDPR compliant Wordpress Form Builder.

-*You get Privacy by Design: With Buddyform, you are the boss of your data and we’ve made it our major priority that you store data on your own server.
+* You get Privacy by Design: With Buddyform, you are the boss of your data and we’ve made it our major priority that you store data on your own server.

-*With Buddyforms you can easily grant users access to their data without, with the full option to also change or delete their data all from the frontend.

-*Buddyform lets you easily collect consent for your user generated form.

 ---
 ##Easy to navigate and User-friendly interface.